 Happiness Hack #7 ~ Count your blessings

-There’s nothing like gratitude to dissolve unhappy feelings.
+There’s nothing like gratitude to infuse energy.
 The act of simply writing down a few things, people, or places you are grateful for will raise your vibration and lift you to a happier place.
 I always say that gratitude is the birthplace of joy.

 Happiness Hack #9 ~ Learn something new